-Trident’s Protein Noodle big winner in Alaska Symphony of Seafood contest
+Trident’s Protein Noodles big winner in Alaska Symphony of Seafood contest

-Trident Seafoods’ Protein Noodle took two top prizes in the 26th annual Alaska Symphony of Seafood contest, which took place 19 November at Pacific Marine Expo in Seattle, Washington.
+Trident Seafoods’ Protein Noodles took two top prizes in the 26th annual Alaska Symphony of Seafood contest, which took place 19 November at Pacific Marine Expo in Seattle, Washington.

 Trident’s gluten-free pollock-based noodle won first place in the Retail category and was elected winner of the Seattle People’s Choice award.
 Tai Foong USA’s Alaska Cod Dumplings took top prize in the Foodservice category.
 Trident’s Alaska Natural Pet Products won the Beyond the Plate prize for its Wild Alaska Pollock Oil.